tomyumm-ge/telegraf-mongo-adapter/README.md

   .catch(console.error)
 ```

-`SessionData` is TS interface with keys and type of values
+`SessionData` is TS interface with keys and types of values

 `collection` is mongodb powered collection provided by your connection